CrowdStrike/omigo-data-analytics/README.md

 ## Data Analytics package for python
  * Python library to do end to end data analytics from loading the data to filtering, transformation, analysis and visualization.
+ * Support for reading and writing multiple data formats from local machine or S3.
- * Primary data format for storage and data manipulation is TSV, but other formats are supported for reading and writing.
+ * TSV as the primary data format for data processing.
  * 100+ APIs for simple data transformation and manipulation to get insights.
-Functional programming style interface for expressing business logic.
+ * Functional programming style interface for expressing business logic.
  * Advanced APIs for doing join, aggregate, sampling, time window, and json data.
  * Support for ETL kind of data collected periodically over long period of time.
  * APIs designed to work with 100s of columns.
- * Support for schema evolution.
+ * Out of the box support for data with changing schema.
  * Visualization APIs to provide simple interface to matplotlib, seaborn, and other popular libraries.

 ## Build and Install Instructions